MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 14. Navigate back to the **Delete directory 'AdatumLab500-04'** blade and click **Delete**.

+**Note:** Still not able to delete the tenant and throwing an error **Delete all license-based and subscriptions**, then it might be due to any subscriptions that have been linked to the tenant.
+Here **Free Premium P2 license** could be throwing the validation error.
+Deleting the trial subscription of the Premium P2 License using the Global admin id from the M365 admin>> **Your Products** and from the **Business Store** portal would solve this issue.
+Also note that deleting the tenant takes more time.
+Check the End date of the subscription, once after the end of the trial period, revisit the Azure Active directory and then try to delete the tenant.

 > For any additional  information regarding this task, refer to [https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-delete-howto](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-delete-howto)